-A total of about 23700 delay chips were tested, with a yield of accepted chips of 88%.
-Due to the technological spread of the average delay step, the accepted chips were divided into 9 separate groups, each having a 2 ns wide bin in the distribution of the average chip delay at a delay code of 15 (see Fig. 20).
-Groups from 5 to 8 (78% of the accepted chips) were used for the ALCT board production, with chips from the same group always being used on any ALCT board.
+A total of about 23,700 delay chips were tested, with a yield of accepted chips of 88%.
+Due to the technological spread of the average delay step, the accepted chips were divided into nine separate groups, each having a 2ns wide bin in the distribution of the average chip delay at a delay code of 15 (see Fig. 20).
+Groups from five to eight (78% of the accepted chips) were used for the same group always being used on any ALCT board.